mchow01/mchow01.github.io/_posts/2015-09-07-learning-more-about-security.md

 ---
 layout: post
 title:  "On Learning More About Information Security"
-date:   2015-09-13 18:30:00
+date:   2015-09-14 10:00:00
 categories: security
 ---

 In my [Web Programming](http://www.cs.tufts.edu/comp/20/){:target="_blank"} class at Tufts, students are exposed to web security near the end of the semester.
 For the last assignment in the class, each student performs a security audit of the another student's web application (the previous assignment in the class).
 The deliverable is a report that must contain at least three security and privacy findings.
+Here is an example report: [https://tuftsdev.github.com/WebProgramming/assignments/security-gjoseph/report.html](https://tuftsdev.github.com/WebProgramming/assignments/security-gjoseph/report.html){:target="_blank"}.
 For many students, this is their first exposure to information security, and many find the topic fascinating.
 Over the years, I have received many emails from former students asking how to learn more about information security.
 A few anedotes:

 _"As you may know, I am a senior.
 That means that I will not be able to take your security course before I graduate.
 What resources do you recommend using to learn security then?
 Are there ways that I could direct my hacking efforts so that my learning takes on some sort of coherent structure?_